QVO-VADIS-ACADEMIA/qvo.vadis.academia.github.io/_pages/about.md

 <a href="https://github.com/user-attachments/assets/0740d4ed-9c31-4230-9e7e-5a1a738c680b" target="_blank">Kick the kitten ... face the tiger! </a>

 <br><br>

-<a href="https://github.com/user-attachments/assets/aa7afc99-ce54-4701-a05b-a21587a5e420" target="_blank">Research actually ... paying for it would be terrific, thanks so much! </a>
+<a href="https://github.com/user-attachments/assets/aa7afc99-ce54-4701-a05b-a21587a5e420" target="_blank">Research <i> actually </i> ... paying researchers would be terrific, thanks so much! </a>

+<br><br>

+<a href="https://github.com/user-attachments/assets/5d2ee05d-ed86-44a4-ac80-1d672ce76b32" target="_blank">The working conditions of the teachers are the learning conditions of the students. </a>
 </div>